Guadeloupe is a bargain buyer’s paradise

 Attractions include lush rain forests, dramatic volcano, spectacular cascading waterfalls, crystal clear turquoise waters, charming villages, and French-Caribbean influenced culture and exquisite cuisine.

 The territory remains far less crowded and more affordable than most Caribbean islands and real estate in Guadeloupe remains a bargain compared to other Caribbean states.

-In the South Grande Terre, apartments range from EUR 1,774 to 3,581 per sq. m. while houses range from EUR 1,970 to 3,545 per sq. m.
+In the South Grande Terre, apartment prices range from EUR 1,482 to 4,430 per sq. m. while house prices range from EUR 1,681 to 3,673 per sq. m.
 Lots are sold for EUR 49 to EUR 302 per sq. m.

 As in France, there are no restrictions on foreign ownership of properties in Guadeloupe.